hemure/taskboard-Kanbanboard/README.md

 - Simple (inspired by Redux) state management and mocked data model.

 # Should:
+- The board layout css must work in all major browsers.
 - WIP configuration and display.
 - Implement (context sensitive) cards in both board and detail view.
 - Include extendible 'New card' form.